PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 - At least one App report is mandatory.
 Shows proper error message when no report available in any of the entity and user clicks on ADD button.

-### Add Related entity
+#### Add Related entity

 - Show the current entity as the first legal entity by default.
 Current legal entity can't be deleted.

 - On click top most add button, open the dropdown of related entity.
+  - Related entity will show all types of legal entity.
+  - Related entity can be removed any time
+  - Related entity dropdown
-  - Related entity dropdown is the same as we have implemented in communication.
+    - Current legal entity is not shows in the dropdown.
-  - On click of any entity, it will be added.
+    - Dropdown shows all legal entities of this family group by its type
+    - If `Display name` is available then show `Display Name` instead of legal name.
+    - Sorting: Alphabetical, Primary sort: Legal entity type & Secondary sort: Legal entity name
+    - Shows already added legal entities as disabled

-### App report under Entity
+#### App report under Entity

 - Shows proper message when no report available in the entity.
 - For each legal entity shows one separate  table.